Irishbecky91/student_rations/README.md

 ![Strategy Table](static/media/README/strategy-table.png 'Strategy Table')

 #### Scope
-A scope was define to identify what needed to be done to align features with the strategy previously defined.
+A scope was defined to identify what needed to be done to align features with the strategy previously defined.
 This was broken into two categories:
 - **Content Requirements**
      - The user will be looking for:
         - a comprehensive list of recipes.